'Heartbreaking': Death toll in Florida condo collapse now 78

 To that end, Levine Cava said officials have added peer support personnel at the fire stations.

-No one has been found alive since the first hours after building fell on June 24.
+No one has been found alive since the first hours after a large section of the 12-story Champlain Towers South came crashing down on June 24.

-The painstaking search for survivors shifted to a recovery effort at midnight Wednesday after authorities said they had come to the conclusion that there was “no chance of life” in the rubble of the Champlain Towers South condo building in Surfside.

 Hope of finding survivors was briefly rekindled after workers demolished the remainder of the building Sunday night, allowing access to new areas of debris.
 Some voids where survivors could have been trapped did exist, mostly in the basement and the parking garage, but no one was found alive.
 Instead, teams recovered more than a dozen additional victims.